mwoss/railway-ephemeral-ops/README.md

   * Why: To support history retention across deployments, and crash recovery (if the app restarts, state is currently lost).

 * **Atomic provisioning (transaction safety):**
-  * Currently, we `createService` then `updateService`.
+  * Currently, we `createService` then `updateService`, and so on.
 If the update fails, we leave a "zombie" empty container.
   * Implement a rollback mechanism or wait for an atomic `createWithConfig` mutation (see "Platform Improvements").
+  * Saga pattern with "job" persistence for clearing zombie state

 * **Reliable cleanup mechanism:**
   * Transition from purly in-memory background cleanup job, to reliable cleanup via persistent job store.